Lcfvs/anticore/readme.md

 import './hello'
 // End of custom contracts
-// Handle the anchors `click` and forms `submit`, to fetch them in AJAX, automatically import 'anticore-contracts/fetchers/defaults' import { trigger } from 'anticore'
+// Handle the anchors `click` and forms `submit`, to fetch them in AJAX, automatically import 'anticore-contracts/fetchers/defaults.js' import { trigger } from 'anticore/index.js'

 // Triggers the contracts on the current document trigger()